EhsanGLB/WalburnSchneckVM/README.md

 # WalburnSchneckVM
-This is a library for WalburnSchneck viscosity model written based on foam-extend-4.1.
+This is a library for Walburn-Schneck viscosity model written based on foam-extend-4.1.

 ## Mathematical Relationships